kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 JobRecreatePodsWhenFailed Feature Toggle On:

-  1) NonIndexedJob starts pods that takes a while to terminate
+  1) Job starts pods that takes a while to terminate
   2) Delete pods
   3) Verify that pod creation only occurs once terminating pods are removed